mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 If you’re doing an offline install, then copy the cloned mmgen directory to your offline machine.

-Enter the repo directory and build:
+Enter the repo directory, build and install:

 	$ cd mmgen
 	$ git checkout stable_msys2 # See 'Note' below
 	$ python3 -m build --no-isolation

-Exit the repo directory and install:

-	$ cd ..
-	$ python3 -m pip install --upgrade mmgen/dist/*.whl
+	$ python3 -m pip install --user --upgrade dist/*.whl

-**Note:** if you want to use features that have appeared since the latest `stable_msys2` release, then you can omit the `git checkout` step and remain on the `master` branch.
+**Note:** if you want to use features that have appeared since the latest `stable_msys2` release, then you can omit the `git checkout stable_msys2` step and remain on the `master` branch.
 Please bear in mind, however, that security vulnerabilities are more likely to be present in new code than in a stable release.
 In addition, while the tip of `master` is always tested on Linux before being pushed to the public repository, it’s not guaranteed to install or run on MSYS2.
 Installation or runtime issues may also arise due to missing dependencies or installation steps not yet covered in the documentation.

+**Install Note:** The `--force` and `--no-deps` options also come in handy on occasion.
+Note that MMGen has a test suite.
+Refer to the [Test Suite][ts] wiki page for details.

 ### <a name='a_pe'>10.
 Install Python Ethereum dependencies (Ethereum users only)</a>